CenterForOpenScience/OSFDocs/docs/projects/include/wiki.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 **Purpose:** Publicly editable wikis allow users who are not listed as contributors on a project to edit the wiki contents.

-.. _todo: Update with .48 release
+.. todo:: Update with .48 release